7 Habits for a Healthy Mind in a Healthy Body

 The scientists concluded that running improved our chances of survival and reproduction.
-Although we were not as swift as our four-legged competitors, we could (and still can) out run and hunt over greater distances than other predators.
+Although we were not as swift as our four-legged competitors, we could (and still can) outrun and hunt over greater distances than other predators.
 Lieberman says, “Endurance running may have made possible a diet rich in fats and proteins thought to account for the unique human combination of large bodies, small guts, big brains, and small teeth.”
-It also imbedded the need to stay active into our biology.
+It also imbedded the need to stay active in our biology.

 The first jewelry that archeologists have discovered dates back as far as 75,000 years ago.
 It is believed that homo sapiens in Africa began making beads, and piercing holes in the teeth of deceased loved ones to wear as adornment around this time.
 These findings illustrate that creativity and a deep need for human connection are embedded in our DNA.
 As the hunter-gatherers traveled the land in small bands, they also made sharp spears and other tools.
 Creative thinking and innovation have been linked to human survival for millennia.